1. What is Army ROTC?

 11. How can I prepare myself for Army ROTC?

 There are two important things you can do to prepare yourself for Army ROTC.
 First, develop good study habits in order to keep your grades up.
 Second, start a personal fitness program concentrating on pushups, sit-ups, and running.
 You should expect to take a physical fitness practice test shortly after the semester begins.
 If you don't pass it, you will be required to do additional fitness sessions in order to catch up.
-For a male in the 17-to-21-year-old age group, you will need to do a minimum of 42 pushups and 53 sit-ups and complete a two-mile run in no more than 15:54.
-For a female in the 17-to-21-year-old age group, you will need to do a minimum of 19 pushups and 53 sit-ups and complete a two-mile run in no more than 18:54.
+For a male you will need to do a minimum of 30 pushups and 35 sit-ups and complete a one-mile run in no more than 8:00.
+For a female you will need to do a minimum of 13 pushups and 30 sit-ups and complete a one-mile run in no more than 10:00.
 Finally, if you intend to compete for an Army ROTC scholarship, bring your high school transcripts and any other records pertaining to leadership and athletic participation.

 12. Am I deployable?